 Should there be concerns or a need for clarification or a need for an expert opinion regarding any or all of this, Guild may decide to refer the injured worker for an Independent Medical Review (IMR).
-Guild will follow Workcover Tasmania Guidelines for Independent Examinations and reference to sections 90A, 90B and 90C of the Workers Rehabilitation and Compensation Act 1988 (The Act).
-Guild will forward the information sheet regarding IMR's developed by Workcover Tasmania to all injured workers upon referral.
+Guild will follow Workcover Tasmania Guidelines for Independent Examinations and reference to Section 11 of the Workers Rehabilitation and Compensation Act 1988 (The Act).
+Guild will forward the information sheet regarding IME's developed by Workcover Tasmania to all injured workers upon referral.